agileware/civicrm-end-user-guide/docs/searching/searchkit/example-membership-listing.md

-# Case: Creating a public Membership List
+# Case: Creating a Public Membership List

-There are many use cases where you'd like to show structured data from CiviCRM on a public page of your website.
-Let's say you are using CiviCRM as a membership organization and you are having several membership levels.
-Now wouldn't it be nice to have a filterable or searchable list of them with live data from CiviCRM exposed on your website?
-With the help of Search Kit and Form Builder it is an easy thing to do this.
-To show how we will create a Logo Grid with tooltips and links to our member's websites that can be filtered by membership types:
+There are many use cases for showing structured data from CiviCRM on a public page of a website.
+As an organization with several levels of membership, for example, it would be useful to have filterable and searchable lists on your website that are populated by live data from CiviCRM.
+With the help of Search Kit and Form Builder, this is an easy feature to add!

+The following demo will show, step-by-step, how to create a Logo Grid with tooltips and links to external(e.g. members') websites that can be filtered by (membership) type.

 ![Grid showing filterable Memberships](../../img/search-kit/membership-listing-goal.png)

-Let's build this step by step.

-## Step 1: Create a New Search and define the Data Sources you need
+## Step 1: Create a New Search and Define the Data

 Go to **Administer > Search > Search Kit** and click **New Search**.

 Then:

-* fill in the name of the search (e.g. Our Members)
+* give the search a title name (e.g. "Our Members") in the box labeled "Untitled Search"
-* select 'Memberships' from the **Search for** list
+* select Memberships from the **Search for** list
-* add one **With** for 'Membership Contact' as we need data from the contact being a member – e.g. the display name to show it in a tooltip
+* add a **With** for Membership Contact so that data can be pulled from the member's contact record (e.g. the display name to show in a tooltip)
-* add a second **With** for 'Contact Websites' as we want to link to the member's homepage
+* add a second **With** for Contact Websites as this will give access to the link of the member's homepage

 ![Search Screen](../../img/search-kit/membership-listing-creating-search.png)

-You can always tap **Search** to check the results of your current configuration.
-Here we have six memberships in total as a result.
-Note that when adding Membership Contact and Contact Websites Search Kit automatically added some colums with data from these sources:
+Tap **Search** to check the results of the current configuration.
+The above criteria returned six memberships as a result.
+Note that when adding Membership Contact and Contact Websites, Search Kit automatically added some columns with data from these sources:

 ![Search results](../../img/search-kit/membership-listing-search-results.png)

-## Step 2: Add Columns to output additional Data
+## Step 2: Add Columns to Output Additional Data

-The columns we see in our search result will be the data we can later use on our public website, too.
-So we need to add what is missing before we proceed.
-In our case this is only the URL of the logo:
+The columns displayed determines the data that are returned from the search.
+These results can be customized, such as by adding a new column for the URL of the logo.
+To do this:

-* tap **+Add** top right of the results table
+* tap the **+Add** button on the top right of the results table
-* choose 'Membership Contact: Image URL'
+* choose the desired column to display (e.g. Membership Contact: Image URL)
-* again check the results clicking **Search**
+* refresh the results display by clicking **Search**

-This means that in our case we use the standard contact image.
-You could also use custom fields for that but would have to add another data source then.
+This particular selection means that the standard contact image is choosen.
+To use custom fields, like a different image, requires first adding another data source.

-Your result will now look like this:
+The results will now look like this:

 ![Search results with one more column](../../img/search-kit/membership-listing-search-results-url.png)

 !!!
 Tip
     Don't forget to **Save** your work.

-## Step 3: Adding and configuring Grid as Display
+## Step 3: Adding and Configuring a Grid Display

-To show our search results we now need to add a display.
-In our case we choose a 'Grid' for that with which we can organize our Output in tiles:
+To format the search results, a display must ne added, which can be done by clicking the **+Add** button underneath the search's title field.
+A Grid display best suits this demo so that the output can be organized into tiles.

 ![Adding Grid as Display](../../img/search-kit/membership-listing-add-grid.png)

-You could name this view 'Our Members'.
-By default Search Kit will now add all the fields (columns) of your search as dragable items:
+Give this display configuration a title (e.g. "Our Members").
+By default, Search Kit will now add all the fields (columns) of the search to the new display.
+These fields can be further customized, including dragging and dropping them into a new order.

 ![Adding Grid as Display](../../img/search-kit/membership-listing-grid-items.png)

-When you tap **Preview** you will see the output in a 3x3 pattern grid.
-You will see now that this is not yet the output we want to have there.
-So now we are going to change this to what you can see on the screenshot below.
-Take the following steps:
+Clicking **Preview** will provide the results in a 3x3 pattern grid directly below the button at the bottom of the page.
+However, at this stage, the display does not meet the desired output.
+To achieve the logo display:

-* **Remove** all items not needed (red arrow in screenshot above) – only leave 'Membership Contact: Image URL' there
+* **Remove** all items that are not needed by clicking on the remove symbol (indicated by the red arrow in the screenshot above) in each item's section.
+Only leave Membership Contact: Image URL for this example.
-* Check the **Image checkbox** as we want to show a logo as an image
+* Check the **Image** checkbox to display the logo as an image.
-* optional: set size attributes to make the logo sizes match – here we just adjust the height to 200px
+* (Optional) Set size attributes to make the logo sizes match (e.g. adjust the height to 200px).
-* Check **Link** > select **'Other...'** in dropdown > select 'Membership Contact - Contact Websites: Website' in the **token dropdown** appearing now
+* Check the **Link** checkbox, select **'Other...'** from the dropdown menu, select Membership Contact - Contact Websites: Website from the **token dropdown**.
-* **Attention:** remove the '/civirm' in front of the token: 'civicrm/[Membership_Contact_contact_id_01_Contact_Website_contact_id_01.url]' becomes '[Membership_Contact_contact_id_01_Contact_Website_contact_id_01.url]' only as the token will fill in the absolute url of the member's website
+* **Attention:** remove `/civirm` from the front of the token:
+  `civicrm/[Membership_Contact_contact_id_01_Contact_Website_contact_id_01.url]`
+  so that it becomes:
+  `[Membership_Contact_contact_id_01_Contact_Website_contact_id_01.url]`
+  as the `/civicrm` portion would inhibit the url from reaching the member's external website.
-* Check **Tooltip** and also add it using a token representing the display name
+* Check the **Tooltip** checkbox and make sure the ;abel that pops up to the right is a token for the Display Name.

-When you tap **Refresh** now you should see the logos as we want them to be there:
+Click **Refresh** to see the logos displayed as intended:

 ![changing Grid items and preview](../../img/search-kit/membership-listing-change-grid-items.png)

+!!!
+Note
-Note that this configuration will only show members with logos in their data.
-If you want to output those without, too, you could use the checkbox **Alternative image** in addition.
+    This configuration will only show members who have logos associated with their record.
+To include those without logos, check the **Alternative image** box.

-## Step 4: Adding and configuring a Form
+## Step 4: Adding and Configuring a Form

-In order to show the results on our public website we need to create an Afform Form now.
-To do so navigate back to the Search Kit dashboard an tap **Forms > + Create Form for Our Members Grid**:
+In order to show the results on a public website, a Form needs to be created.
+Return to the Search Kit dashboard and click **Forms > + Create Form for Our Members Grid**:

 ![adding Form from Search Kit dashboard](../../img/search-kit/membership-listing-add-form.png)

 Then:

-* Give the Form a name and a description
+* Give the Form a name and a description.
-* enter a URL for the page on which you want your membership grid to be shown – here we use 'civicrm/members':
+* Enter the URL for the page on which you want the results displayed (e.g. 'civicrm/members').

 ![configuring new Afform Form](../../img/search-kit/membership-listing-form-created.png)

-As soon as you tap 'Save' the link **View Page** will appear.
-You should now see our grid as we know it.
+After clicking **Save**, the link **View Page** will appear.
+This link will show the fully formatted results grid.

-Let's add a filter to influence which membership types shall be shown to us.
-To do so switch from 'Form Settings' tab to the tab 'Our Members Grid' and **drag the item 'Membership type' into the tab 'Form Layout'**:
+To filter which membership types are shown, switch from the **Form Settings** tab to the **Our Members Grid** tab and drag the item Membership Type into the **Form Layout** tab.

 ![adding a filter](../../img/search-kit/membership-listing-form-adding-filter.png)

 Then:

-* change the preset of our filter so that it shows the membership types we want and
+* Change the preset of the filter so that it shows the desired membership types.
-* change details in layout – we could add texts etc., here we only change the title of a container element:
+* Change the layout details, such as the title of a container element.

 ![configuring a filter](../../img/search-kit/membership-listing-form-configuring-filter.png)

-When you now open the specified URL (your.civicrm.tdl/civicrm/members/) everything looks fine already – unless you're logged out...
+So long as you are logged into your CiviCRM account, the specified URL (e.g. your.civicrm.tdl/civicrm/members/) will display the configured Form.

 ## Step 5: Setting Permissions

-That brings us to our last step: We need to allow our form to be accessible for anonymous users.
-To do that you first have to go back to the configuration of the search display and **switch of the Permission handling** there so that it looks like this:
+The last step in this process is to allow the form to be accessible for anonymous users.
+To do so, return to the search's display configuration and unlock (by clicking) the **Enforce Permissions** button.
+Once clicked, the button will read **Bypass Permissions**, as shown below.

 ![switching permissions for search display](../../img/search-kit/membership-listing-grid-permissions.png)

-Don't forget to **save changes** before you go back to the form configuration.
+Don't forget to **Save** before going back to the Form configuration.

-Now we can define who can view the page showing our grid.
-In our case we simply need to do two things:
+Who can view the page that contains the results grid can now be defined.
+To make the displaay viewable on a public website:
-* **remove all restrictions** by choosing 'Generic: Allow all users (including anonymous)' from the dropdown list.
+* Remove all restrictions by selecting 'Generic: Allow all users (including anonymous)' from the dropdown list.
-* check **Accessible on front-end of website**:
+* Check the **Accessible on front-end of website** box.

 ![switching permissions for search display](../../img/search-kit/membership-listing-form-permissions.png)

-Now with the help of Afform logged out users will also be able to load our form and filter them, too.
+Now users, whether logged in or not, will be able to view and filter the form.